phillipsjs/phillipsjs.github.io/_posts/2018-03-13-the-psychological-representation-of-modality.md

 * Levitate and fly to the airport

 Our claim though is that people don't represent most of the possibilities that they (in principle) could.
-Rather, they just focus on the much smaller subset of possibilities that conform to what they know about physics, probability, and morality (among other things).
-So, in our simple example, the possibilities the person would represent would look something more like this:
+Rather, they just focus on the much smaller subset of possibilities that conform (among other things) to what they know about physics, probability, and morality.
+So, in our simple example, the possibilities the person would represent might look something more like this:

 * Hail a taxi